mc2-project/opaque-sql/README.md

 ## Usage

-Next, run Apache Spark SQL queries with Opaque as follows, assuming [Spark 3.0](https://www.apache.org/dyn/closer.lua/spark/spark-3.0.1/spark-3.0.1-bin-hadoop2.7.tgz) (`wget http://apache.mirrors.pair.com/spark/spark-3.0.1/spark-3.0.1-bin-hadoop2.7.tgz`) is already installed:
+Next, run Apache Spark SQL queries with Opaque as follows, assuming [Spark 3.0.1](https://www.apache.org/dyn/closer.lua/spark/spark-3.0.1/spark-3.0.1-bin-hadoop2.7.tgz) (`wget http://apache.mirrors.pair.com/spark/spark-3.0.1/spark-3.0.1-bin-hadoop2.7.tgz`) is already installed:

+\* Opaque needs Spark's `'spark.executor.instances'` property to be set.
+This can be done in a custom config file, the default config file found at `/opt/spark/conf/spark-defaults.conf`, or as a `spark-submit` or `spark-shell` argument: `--conf 'spark.executor.instances=<value>`.

 1. Package Opaque into a JAR: